MenkeTechnologies/zsh-tig-plugin/README.md

 zplugin load zdharma/zsh-tig-plugin
 ```

-or with use of the Turbo mode:
+Or with use of the Turbo mode:

 ```zsh
 zplugin wait lucid for zdharma/zsh-tig-plugin